MateoBodon/fjs-dealias-portfolio/README.md

 | 2015–2024 full (156+4 weeks) | 9 / 270 windows | 2.1×10⁻⁴ | 9.8 | −6.0×10⁻¹⁰ |

 - The detector now rectifies negative spikes before substitution and logs how many candidates fail each guardrail (`summary.json → rejection_stats`).
 In the full run we rectified every spike but only nine cleared the strict energy/leak criteria; the smoke slice demonstrates the intended high-coverage behaviour.
 - Equal-weight MSE still improves on the full run (≈6×10⁻¹⁰) and substantially on the smoke slice (≈1.45×10⁻⁷).
-Portfolio metrics update automatically when you refresh `experiments/equity_panel/outputs/`.
+Portfolio metrics update automatically when you refresh the active run directory (default `experiments/equity_panel/outputs/`).
 - Relaxing the guardrails (`off_component_leak_cap`, `energy_min_abs`) is the next lever to expand coverage while preserving sign safety.
 The rejection counters make it easy to quantify the effect of any change.

 ## Testing